Burdens of intelligence and how to ease them

 Embracing our limitations

-Our generation faces challenges which our ancestors could not even imagine.
-And our knowledge does not keep the pace with our technology.
-Maybe we need to review the old religions and take out their best features: humility in face of the universe, loving and kindness towards other people, meticulous observation of our thoughts and intentions, careful attention to our inner voices, breathing, and body.
+Our generation faces challenges that our ancestors could never have imagined, and our knowledge often lags behind the rapid advancement of technology.
+Perhaps it’s time to revisit the wisdom of old religions and draw from their best qualities: humility in the face of the vast universe, love and kindness toward others, careful observation of our thoughts and intentions, and mindful attention to our inner voices, breathing, and physical well-being.

-We are building some sort of coexistence with computers.
-Quite possibly we are becoming cyborgs.
-Our humanity is our asset in this coexistence and can leverage it if we learn to love and respect it.
+As we increasingly integrate with technology, we are, in a sense, becoming cyborgs.
+Our humanity is a valuable asset in this new coexistence, and we can harness it effectively if we learn to love and respect it.

 Get 4 Free Sample Chapters of the Key To Study Book